PeterMarteau/imagedumonde/README.md

 I'll make a list later, but the filenames are pretty selfexplanatory

+### Need/Want to help
+If you want another abbreviation covered, feel free to ask.
+If you've done some yourself and want to share, hit me up and i'll add them

 ### Snippets in Sublime
 If you want to do something like these yourself for other projects, here are the docs: https://docs.sublimetext.io/guide/extensibility/snippets.html#snippets-file-format